danielfrg/gcp-llm-retrieval-augmentation/docs/4_agent.md

 # 4. LangChain Agent

-With the embedding in our deployed index in Matching Engine and the documents indexed in our Firebase document DB we are able to build a simple RetreivalQA LangChain agent.
+With the embedding in our deployed index in Matching Engine and the documents indexed in our Firebase document DB we are able to build a simple RetrievalQA LangChain agent.

 This Agent will that a sample question, create an embedding, look for similar